Do you have an SEO strategy for this year?

 Links are still the biggest ranking factor, but quality is much more important than it used to be.
 SEO is a long-term play, so we recommend focusing on getting quality links to your site.

-SEO Advice: What Most People Need To Hear To Achieve SEO Success
+Search Engine Optimization Advice: What Most People Need To Hear To Achieve SEO Success

 In the past, old school SEO was really focused on 2 things: Keywords and Ranking